- 1. What counts as a concessional contribution?

 - 6. I am self-employed.
 What is my concessional contributions cap?

-- 7. I want to make concessional contributions for the 2017/2018 year, and split the contributions with my wife so they are directed to her super account.
+- 7. I want to make concessional contributions for the 2017/2018 year (and for the 2018/2019 year), and split the contributions with my wife so they are directed to her super account.
 Can I?

 - 8. I am over 65 and want to take advantage of the concessional cap.
 I consider myself retired but I do work intermittently.
 Can I make a concessional contribution?